-The Curriculum and Instruction Comprehensive Master's Program is part of the NCATE accredited Professional Education Unit, and is designed to develop master teachers who will be prepared for instructional and leadership roles in primary, elementary, middle, or secondary education.
+The Curriculum and Instruction Comprehensive Master's Program is part of the NCATE accredited Professional Education Unit, and is designed to develop master teachers who will be prepared for instructional and leadership roles in elementary, middle, reading or secondary education.

 The 21-semester-hour core of the program is made up of the twelve-semester-hour Department of Teacher Education and Educational Leadership Core, and the nine-semester-hour Educational Investigative Sequence.

 In addition to the University graduate admission requirements, the applicant must meet the following minimum departmental admission requirements for provisional admission:

 • Submission of Graduate Application and Processing Fee

 *International students may have additional requirements.

 • Hold or be seeking current professional teaching certification*